 What will happen if the weather is bad?

 The show has never been cancelled in its 79 years and it will proceed even if it rains, so please watch the weather forecast and be prepared with a raincoat or poncho.
+During performances umbrellas must be kept closed as they spoil the view for other patrons.

 In the unlikely event that the weather creates extremely hazardous conditions such as extreme flooding or potential fire danger, risk assessors at the event will determine the appropriate action.